Gilbert, Arizona: Largest employers

-According to the town's 2013 Comprehensive Annual Financial Report, the top employers in the city are:
+According to its 2023 Comprehensive Annual Financial Report, Gilbert's top employers are:

-Additional employers noted in a 2019 report were Dignity Health, employing about 1,000; and Isagenix International, a marketing company employing >700.

 Arts and culture

+The town's official tourism site, Discover Gilbert, highlights attractions for new and returning visitors.
+Sightseeing opportunities include the mural-clad brick walls, the color-changing water tower, waterways art, a solo gopher, and glowing benches.
+Gilbert also features an established theater, historical museum, and gallery.

 9/11 Memorial

-Gilbert is home to a 9/11 Memorial, located at Town Hall that features an eight-foot steel girder beam which held up the North Tower of the World Trade Center.
-Former Gilbert Fire Chief Collin DeWitt fund-raised extensively for three years to create the memorial, and to bring the beam from New York City to Arizona.
-He drove to collect it himself along with his then Assistant Fire Chief Jim Jobusch.
+Gilbert Town Hall is home to a 9/11 Memorial that features an eight-foot steel girder beam that held up the North Tower of the World Trade Center.
+Former Gilbert Fire Chief Collin DeWitt raised money for three years to create the memorial and bring the beam from New York City to Arizona.
+He drove to collect it himself along with then Assistant Fire Chief Jim Jobusch.

-The design of the memorial angles the beam, which puts it in reach of everyone.
-Four granite walls bear the names of those lost to the attacks.
-Concrete was poured in the shape of a pentagon for the foundation of the memorial, and is surrounded by bricks which carry names of some of those who helped to donate to bring the memorial to life.
-There was an unveiling ceremony of the memorial on the 10th anniversary of the attack on September 11, 2011.
+The memorial's design angles the beam, putting it in reach of everyone.
+Four granite walls bear the names of those killed in the attacks.
+Concrete was poured in the shape of a pentagon for the memorial's foundation, and is surrounded by bricks that bear the names of some of those who donated to the memorial's creation.
+The memorial was unveiled in a ceremony on the attacks' 10th anniversary, on September 11, 2011.